valenber/vite-poc/README.md

 ## Routing

+The routing is managed with [react-router v6](https://reactrouter.com/en/main).
+We only use actual routing functionality and navigation errors handling.

 - AppLayout to handle navigation.
 It wrapps around the entre app at the root path
 - routing error component is rendered when user navigates to undefined path
+- custom error boundaries need to be set in the routes object

 ## Dependencies management